Depression. Causes, symptoms, treatment of the disease

 • The standard course of therapy is six months with a frequency of 1-2 times a week.
 If necessary, the course is extended.

 The results depend not so much on the qualifications of the psychotherapist, but on the woman herself.
-She should try to communicate more often with family and friends, not hide her problems in herself, find time for self-care, in the end, love herself in a new state.
+She should try to communicate more often with family and friends, not hide her problems to herself, find time to take care of herself, and, ultimately, love herself in a new state.

-Only with joint efforts is the full success of therapy possible.
+Only with joint efforts is complete success of therapy possible.

 - characterized by a feeling of loss of orientation in life;

-- arising when an individual is confronted with the need to comply with conflicting norms.
+- arising when an individual is faced with the need to fulfill norms that contradict each other.

-Autism is a diseased mental state; withdrawal of the individual from contacts with the surrounding reality and orientation to the world of their own experiences.
-Autism leads to a loss of the ability to understand the surrounding reality, to inadequate behavior of the individual in society.
+Autism is a painful mental condition; the individual’s withdrawal from contacts with the surrounding reality and orientation towards the world of his own experiences.
+Autism leads to a loss of the ability to understand the surrounding reality and to inappropriate behavior of the individual in society.
 There are Kanner's early childhood autism, Asperger's autistic psychopathy, organic autism, etc.

 Autistic type of behavior - immersion in the world of personal experiences with weakening or loss of contact with reality, loss of interest in reality, lack of communication with other people, poverty of emotional experiences.